A few remarks on invariable generation in infinite groups

-Independently of Wiegold, but somewhat later, J.D.Dixon (1992) invented the notion of invariable generation for finite groups.
-A subset $S$ of a finite group $G$ \textsf{invariably generates} $G$ if $G$ is generated by $\{ s^g(s) | s\in S\} $ for any choice of $g(s)\in G, s\in S$.
+Independently of Wiegold, but somewhat later, J. D. Dixon has invented the notion of invariable generation for finite groups (see \cite{dixon}).
+A subset $S$ of a finite group $G$ \textsf{invariably generates} $G$ if $G$ is generated by $\{ s^{g(s)} | s\in S\} $ for any choice of $g(s)\in G, s\in S$.
 This notion was motivated by Chebotarev's Density Theorem \cite{chebotarev-dense}.
-In case $G$ is a (Hausdorff) topological group one defines similarly the notion of topological invariable generation.
-A topological group $G$ is said to be \tig~ if it is topologically invariably generated by some subset $S\subseteq G$.
-In this paper we study the problem of (topological) invariable generation for linear groups and for automorphism groups of trees.
-Our main results show that the Lie group $\sltr $ and the group of tree automorphisms $\mathrm{Aut}(T)$ are \tig~, and that the groups $PSL_m(K) ,m\geq 2$ are not \ig~ by any subset.
+W. M. Kantor, A. Lubotzky and A. Shalev, following Dixon, have defined a (not necessarily finite) group $G$ to be \textsf{invariably generated} if any \cc~ subset of $G$ generates $G$ (see \cite{KLS2}).
+They also discovered that the class \ig~ of invariably generated groups coincides with Wiegold's class $\mathfrak{X}$.
+Since then a few works have been done showing that specific families of groups are invariably generated by given sets, or proving other groups are not \ig~ by any subset.
 See the papers \cite{dixon,gelander-convergence,gelander-congruence,gelander-thompson,KLS1,KLS2,wiegold76,wiegold77} containing a lot of information on the class \ig.

 In this paper we study the notion of \textsf{topological invariable generation} (abbreviated to \tig). \tig~ is a weaker property that \ig, and there are plenty of examples for groups which are \tig~ but not \ig.
 For instance, it is proved in this paper that the Lie group $\sltr $ is \tig, whereas it seems extremely difficult to determine the status of $\sltr $ endowed with the discrete topology.